gitjuli94/SuspiciousChat/README.md

 ## FLAW 2: A03:2021 - Injection

 ### Problem
 In the delete_chat function, raw SQL queries are executed using unvalidated user input.
 Specifically, the use of cursor.execute(f"DELETE FROM pages_chatmessage WHERE id = '{message_id}'") directly embeds the user-provided message_id into the SQL query string.
 This approach makes the application vulnerable to SQL injection attacks.
+Attackers can inject malicious SQL statements to alter, retrieve, or delete data they are not authorized to access.
+For instance, they could use the vulnerability to delete all messages in the database or retrieve sensitive data by manipulating the input parameter.

 An attacker can craft a malicious message_id parameter to execute arbitrary SQL commands.
 For example: